Carr's Mill Landfill

 The Carr's Mill Landfill (JTC Carrs Mill Landfill) is a controversial landfill in Howard County, Maryland in the United States.
 Its official address is 15900 Carrs Mill Road in Lisbon, Maryland.

-Carr's Mill is the second official landfill built in Howard County, Maryland which operated from 1953 to 1977.
+Carr's Mill is the second official landfill built in Howard County which operated from 1953 to 1977.
 Howard County's first landfill was New Cut in Ellicott City, Maryland which operated from 1944 to 1980.
 Alpha Ridge Landfill operated between 1980 and 1997 before the county switched to offsite waste disposal.

 "Bushy Park" and "Carrs Mill"

 The namesake millhouse was situated on the northern portion of an estate, near the intersection of modern Bushy Park Road and Carrs Mill Road.
 Carr's Mill is part of the original estate of Charles Alexander Warfield.
 Warfield married Elizebeth Ridgley of Laurel in 1771 and settled in a log home at "Bushy Park" in Glenwood, Maryland.
 The same year he started construction on his slave plantation manor home.
 The property later was owned by the "Hammond" family of the Major Charles Family line.
 The manor stood for over 150 years, burning in 1933 and demolished in 1947.
 A new house was built over the original foundation.
 In 1978 the property was purchased by the Clevenger family and had been subdivided down to 342 acres, but was still actively farmed.
 In 1983 it had been subdivided down to a 190-acre parcel named "Bushy Park Farm" and sold again.
 A portion of the original estate became the Carr's mill landfill.
 Warfield is buried at Bushy Park.
 The walled cemetery remains, but the majority of the 1300 acre farm has been redeveloped as the Western Regional Park, operated by Howard County.